Valerijan Pribićević: Life

 After the Great War (from 1918), Valerijan was regularly elected as a member of parliament of the new Kingdom of Serbs, Croats and Slovenes, until 6 January 1929 when King Alexander I dissolved the National Assembly and abrogated the Vidovdan Constitution after Serbian and Croatian parties in Croatia refused to cooperate in governing the country.
 The king attempted to unify the nation by suppressing political parties based on ethnicity; this later led to the renaming of the country -- Yugoslavia—on 3 October 1929.
 Valerijan's brother Svetozar Pribićević, along with Croatians Vlatko Maček and a churchman Fran Barac played a role in provoking the monarch to take such drastic measures, and among other cumulative factors as well.

 For many years, Archimandrite Valerijan was the abbot of the Jazak Monastery and as such was elected vicar bishop of Srem on 8 December 1939.
-He was ordained bishop on 28 January 1940 in Sremski Karlovci by Gavrilo V, Serbian Patriarch, Metropolitan Josif Cvijović of Skopje (1936-1957), and Bishop Vikentije of Zletovo-Strumica.
-And as a vicar bishop, Valentijan retained the administration of the Jazak Monastery.
+He was ordained bishop on 28 January 1940.

 Vicar Bishop Valerijan (Pribićević) died on 10 July 1941 in Split, where he was temporarily buried in the tomb of his friend Miloš Jelaska.
 After the Second World War, more precisely in 1959, he was transferred to the Jazak Monastery and buried near the monastery church.

 In August 1941, General Heinrich Dankelmann, commanding the German occupation troops in Serbia, received an urgent letter written in early July of that year by Bishop Valerijan before he died.
 He gave an alarming account concerning wanton atrocities committed by Ante Pavelić's Ustashi on the constituent population in the Independent State of Croatia, mentioning the concentration camps at Jasenovac.